 Congratulations!
 We understand that plans change between application and the start of classes.
 However, all ECD payments are nonrefundable.

-Unfortunately, students who do not begin coursework will need to reapply.
-We are unable to hold space in our program due to changes in circumstance.
+Deferment is approved on a case-by-case basis; please contact us if you have an offer and may need to defer.
 If you begin the program and later need to reduce your course schedule or go on leave, the UW Graduate School does have procedures for doing so.
 If your anticipated conflicting obligation lies further in the future than your first Autumn quarter, please talk to us about options.